panutat-p/certified-kubernetes/INGRESS.md

 *  Acts as a layer of abstraction between the external traffic and the services running in the cluster
 *  Define rules to route traffic to specific services or pods based on criteria
 *  Create an ingress alone will not work because Kubernetes does not have `Ingress Controller` out of the box
+*  Now, in k8s version 1.20+ we can create an Ingress resource in the imperative way like this.. kubectl create ingress example-ingress --rule="host/path=example-service:80"`

 ```yaml
 apiVersion: networking.k8s.io/v1